drobotik/eav/docs/eav.md

 ### Attribute set action

-Helper class that is used to initialize attribute objects.
+The helper class is utilized to initialize attribute objects.
+The AttributeSet employs this action when fetching attributes.
-Attribute set used this action on fetchAttributes

 ```php